Maria Kjellsson

 Research interest:

-My research interest is diabetes; mainly type II or adult on-set diabetes.
+My research interest is diabetes; mainly type 2, also known as adult on-set diabetes.
 I co-lead the pharmacometric diabetes group together with Mats Karlsson and we use mixed-effects models to investigate, describe and quantify various time-varying aspects of diabetes, such as disease progression and treatment effects.

 Diabetes affects around 285 million people worldwide and due to ageing population, obesity and sedentary life-style, the number of diabetics is likely to increase with 54% by 2030.
 Apart from the acute feelings of illness elevated glucose levels cause, diabetes also causes long-term complications, including coronary heart disease, blindness and kidney-disease.
 Diabetes treatment includes life-style changes, such as sugar-reduced diet and exercise but also pharmacological treatment.